ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 * the key config specifies a KEM, KDF, or AEAD algorithm the client doesn't recognize.

-If the set of supported helpers is empty, then the client aborts and alerts the leader with "no supported helpers".
-Otherwise, for each supported helper the client issues a POST request to `[leader]/upload_finish` with a payload constructed as described below.

 [OPEN ISSUE: Should the request URL encode the PA task?
 This would be necessary if we make `upload_start` an idempotent GET per issue#48.]